Lei-Lei-alpha/Materials-Research-Notes/docs/_ChapX-Info/quick-start.markdown

 layout: post
 ---

-This notebook is created by using the `gitbook` template created using `jekyll`.
+This notebook is created by using the [`gitbook`](https://sighingnow.github.io/jekyll-gitbook/) theme created using [`jekyll`](https://jekyllrb.com/).
 Some files are modified and the style is slightly changed from the original version.

 The notes are written in the [`kramdown`](https://kramdown.gettalong.org/syntax.html) variant of `markdown`.